KC SCHOLARS IS CHANGING LIVES AND TRANSFORMING THE REGION!

 Adult Learner Scholars

 +35 Percentage Points KC Scholars’ adult learners persist from the 1st to 2nd year of college at 35 percentage points higher than the national average.

 SCHOLARS WILL BE COLLEGE READY

 KC Scholars provides more than just $$.
 The wrap-around student support service model ensures that Scholars are prepared to succeed in college, producing a minimum 75% college completion rate.

 Because of the college planning education and near-peer college advising offered, Scholars are ready for college.
 Scholars are participating in college planning activities at rates up to 27 percentage points higher rates than their fellow, non-KC Scholar, students at the same high schools in the Kansas City region.
-Activities include: meeting with their college adviser, taking college entrance tests (and scoring high), applying and being admitted to 3 or more colleges, submitting the FAFSA by the deadline to receive federal and state aid, and campus tours.
+Activities include: meeting with their college adviser; taking college entrance tests (and scoring high); applying and being admitted to 3 or more colleges; submitting the FAFSA by the deadline to receive federal and state aid; and campus tours.

 529 COLLEGE SAVINGS ACCOUNT STUDENTS ARE SAVING AT IMPRESSIVE RATES

 KC Scholars seeds 529 College Savings Accounts for 9th graders and encourages them to make contributions to the account during their remaining high school years.